 Arashiyama is a popular tourist area in Kyoto and was my personal favourite place we visited in Kyoto.
 There is a range of different tourist attractions in the area, which makes it an excellent place for a Kyoto day trip, or even in half a day, you can see most of the highlights of the area.
 This is also the perfect place to see the cherry blossoms when they are in full bloom, which is a bucket list item for many travellers.

 A visit to Arashiyama is not complete without a quick stroll down Saga-Toriimoto Preserved Street.
-Here you can see the old machiya houses which are in the style of the Meiji Period (1868-1912).
+Here you can see the old machiya houses which are in the style of the Meiji Period (1868-1912), which is one of the amazing Kyoto sights.
 Many of these buildings have now been converted into shops and restaurants.

 While you are here, check out Adashino Nembutsu-ji temple which is at the end of the street.
 From here, take the path at the back of the temple into the Bamboo Forest.